-We have already touched on how compassion can create a state of elevation and inspire others, and there is no doubt that is has a dominant effect on the mind of others (particularly those who have benefited from acts of compassion).
-James Fowler of UC San Diego claims that this is the representation of how kindness reaches out to others and sparks a chain reaction, and not only because people feel compelled to comply with the actions of others.
+We have already touched on how compassion can create a state of elevation and inspire others, and there is no doubt that it has a dominant effect on the mind of others (particularly those who have benefited from acts of compassion).

 4. It Makes Us Less Likely to Avoid Those in Pain

 Let’s face facts: The sight of others being in pain can be distressing, and it is natural to seek flight during such times.
 It has been proven that a fortified sense of compassion changes this conditioned response over time, as avoiding negative emotions is replaced directly with positive compassionate actions.

 5. It Makes Us More Attractive to Others